-- 57. Once a potential breach has been reported, the CEO will review the circumstances and details of the potential breach and will notify the employee to whom the alleged breach pertains.
-The alleged employee has the right to complete information and the right to respond fully to the potential breach.
-The identity of the reporter will not be disclosed unless required by law or in a legal proceeding.
-The CEO must make a decision and complete a report in a timely manner. - 58.
-Employees may request in writing that external counsel review the decision made by the CEO about a real or apparent breach of the Code, including conflict of interest involving that employee. - 59.
-An employee charged or convicted of a criminal offence under the Criminal Code or any other legislation that imposes criminal offences (e.g., Motor Vehicle Act, Controlled Drugs and Substances Act, Firearms Act, etc.) arising from the employee's conduct while on or off duty must immediately report the charge or conviction to the CEO who will determine the necessary course of action based on the circumstances.
+Once a potential breach has been reported, the CEO will review the circumstances and details of the potential breach and will notify the employee to whom the alleged breach pertains.
+The notified employee has the right to complete information and the right to respond fully to the potential breach.
+The identity of the employee reporting a potential breach will not be disclosed unless required by law or in a legal proceeding.
+The CEO must make a decision as to whether a breach has occurred and if so, what steps will be taken to address the breach.
+The CEO will provide a report setting out their decision to the notified employee and the employee who reported the potential breach.
+If the matter has not been resolved and, if the CEO considers it necessary and advisable, the report will include steps to be taken to resolve the conflict.

+Employees may request in writing that external counsel review the decision made by the CEO about a real or apparent breach of the Code, including conflict of interest involving that employee.

+An employee charged with or convicted of a criminal offence under the Criminal Code or any other legislation that imposes criminal offences (e.g., Motor Vehicle Act, Controlled Drugs and Substances Act, Firearms Act, etc.) arising from the employee's conduct while on or off duty must immediately report the charge or conviction to the CEO who will determine the necessary course of action based on the circumstances.